evgeni/powerdyn/README.md

 Configuration
 -------------
-Edit the database credential at the top of the `powerdyn` script to match your environment
+Edit `powerdyn.conf` and adjust your database credentials to match your environment

 Usage
 -----